Reckonzz/whatthehackreactworkshop/README.md

     1. Open your terminal (macOS) or command prompt (windows)
     2. cd to your desktop or any folder you prefer by using " cd ./desktop "
        - Run the following command:
-        - npx create-react-app 3dc-react-workshop    (This will take awhile)
+        - npx create-react-app reactWorkshop (This will take awhile)
           - This will create a templated react app under the name of "3dc-react-workshop" in your desktop folder.
 - ## Tailwind CSS
   - Set up tailwind using npm